mo-zd/Autodock-Vina-Virtual-Screening-Pipeline/README.md

 1. Put the Autodock Vina executable in the same directory as the Python script.

-2. Put the ligand file (in SDF format) and receptor file (in PDBQT format) in the same directory as the Python script.
+2. Put the ligand fileS (in PDBQT format) and receptor file (in PDBQT format) in the seperate directory .

 3. Set the parameters in the script: